 I remember January 20th, 2017, the last time I dyed my hair.
 We met some friends of a friend and wanted to make a good first impression.

 Roughly two weeks later, I looked in the mirror and saw that it yet again was time to cover my roots.
-But, already having had one of those days where nothing seems to be going your way, I discovered that I didn’t have any hair dye at home.
+But, already having had one of those days where nothing seemed to be going your way, I discovered that I didn’t have any hair dye at home.

 The last thing I wanted to do was run out to the store.
 Let alone go through the gruelling process of dying my hair myself.